 When time-limited service is not sufficient to meet the student's needs, the counselor will then determine if any extended care can be managed within the time and service availability of this agency or if referral alternatives within the community would be more appropriate.

 Does CS-KSU provide career counseling?
 Yes!
 We provide career assessment and interpretations and will assist students in addressing career difficulties and decisions in group or individual sessions as needed.

 Do you provide couples or family therapy?
-Couples counseling may be provided as long a one member of the couple is a registered K-State student; sometimes couples may be referred to the community for more extensive treatment needs.
-If a partner is not registered as a student and individual therapy is recommended for the partner, the partner will be referred for that individual service to resources in the community.
+Couples counseling may be provided as long a both members of the couple are registered K-State students; sometimes couples may be referred to the community for more extensive treatment needs.
 Because our agency does not work with children, couples wanting/needing family therapy that would include their children would also be referred to resources in the community.
 Further questions about couples work can be answered by a contact with a CS counselor by calling our office at 785-532-6927.

 Are there services provided besides individual counseling?
 Yes!
 For example, we offer groups and workshops, stress management training, performance enhancement training for athletes, presentations to student groups or classes on campus, career workshops, and consultations to students/faculty/staff.
 And of course, the education provided by our website's helpful topics section.
 In addition, our staff teach courses, provide clinical training, and are involved in a variety of campus committees as a service to the campus community.
 Also located at our office is the AODES office, a program that provides education about alcohol and other drugs on campus.